‘HEROES OF SONTAR’

 JANET FIELDING as Tegan

 I liked Janet’s performance as Tegan in this adventure.
-Janet has faced Sontarans in the sketch called ‘A Fix with Sontarans’ with Colin Baker.
+Janet has faced Sontarans before in the mini-episode called ‘A Fix with Sontarans’ with Colin Baker.
 I enjoyed Tegan’s backfire at the Sontarans’ chauvinist ways.
 She calls Thurr ‘Shorty’ and nicknames him ‘Napoleon’, like Hodges does to Mainwaring in ‘Dad’s Army’.

 MARK STRICKSON as Turlough